 We would like to thank the students who responded to our survey, as without their time and input we would not have been able to produce this paper.

-We would also like to thank Rebekah Shaw, who designed the Academic Needs Research project, and Samantha Sharman, who undertook the Student Perspectives on Reading Lists Research project.
+We would also like to thank Samantha Sharman, who undertook the research we present herein.